veronica-gi/AsturDulce/README.md

 # AsturDulce 🍰

-**AsturDulce** es una aplicación web de recetas de postres desarrollada con **React** y **Vite**, que permite:
+**AsturDulce** is a web application for dessert recipes developed with **React** y **Vite**, which allows you to:

-- Ver la lista de postres disponibles.
+- View the list of available desserts.
-- Filtrar postres por categoría y dificultad.
+- Filter desserts by category and difficulty.
-- Añadir y quitar postres de tus favoritos.
+- Add and remove desserts from your favorites.
-- Ver la receta completa con ingredientes e instrucciones paso a paso.
+- View the full recipe with ingredients and step-by-step instructions.

 ---

-## 🚀 Demo en vivo
+## 🚀 Live Demo

-Visita la app funcionando aquí:
+Visit the app in action here:
 👉 https://veronica-gi.github.io/AsturDulce/

 ---

-## 🌟 Tecnologías utilizadas
+## 🌟 Technologies Used

-- **React** (con hooks y componentes funcionales)
+- **React** (with hooks and functional components)
 - **JavaScript**
 - **CSS**
-- **React Router** para la navegación entre páginas
+- **React Router** for page navigation
-- **Vite** como herramienta de desarrollo y bundler
+- **Vite** as a development tool and bundler
-- **LocalStorage** para almacenar favoritos
+- **LocalStorage** to store favorites

 ---

-## 🛠 Funcionalidades
+## 🛠 Features

-1. **Lista de postres:**
+1. **Dessert list:**
-   Muestra todos los postres con imagen, nombre y descripción corta.
+   Displays all desserts with image, name, and a short description.

-2. **Favoritos:**
+2. **Favorites:**
-   Permite añadir o quitar postres de favoritos desde la lista o desde la página de favoritos.
+   Allows adding or removing desserts from favorites from the list or from the favorites page.

-3. **Filtro:**
+3. **Filter:**
-   Filtra postres por categoría y dificultad.
+   Filters desserts by category and difficulty.

-4. **Receta completa:**
+4. **Full recipe:**
-   Cada postre tiene su propia página con ingredientes, instrucciones e información adicional.
+   Each dessert has its own page with ingredients, instructions, and additional information.

 ---

-## ⚡ Instalación y uso
+## ⚡ Installation and Usage

-1. Clona el repositorio usando la URL de GitHub:
+1. Clone the repository using the GitHub URL:
    `https://github.com/veronica-gi/AsturDulce.git`

-2. Abre la terminal y entra en la carpeta del proyecto:
+2. Open the terminal and navigate to the project folder:
    `cd AsturDulce`

-3. Instala las dependencias del proyecto:
+3. Install the project dependencies:
    `npm install`

-4. Inicia la aplicación en modo desarrollo:
+4. Start the application in development mode:
    `npm run dev`

-   - La aplicación estará disponible en tu navegador, normalmente en `http://localhost:5173`.
+   - The application will be available in your browser, usually at http://localhost:5173.
-   - Cada cambio que hagas en el código se reflejará automáticamente gracias al hot reload de Vite.
+   - Any changes you make to the code will be automatically reflected thanks to Vite’s hot reload.

 ---

-## 👩‍💻 Autor
+## 👩‍💻 Author

 - **Verónica García Iglesias**